-

 Archives

-There are two lenses through which one can view a bike tour; a lens of relaxation, or a lens of adventure.
-For a relaxer, logistical issues and unexpected hard knocks just aren’t on the menu.
-That’s not why he’s touring… he’s touring to decompress, stay reasonable comfortable, and to see the world on his own terms.
-The adventurer sees things differently.
-She takes her comfort and relaxation on the world’s terms- which could mean comfort when the long-lost sun dries clothes that have been wet for days, and relaxation when a scheduled ferry doesn’t come.
-Terrible roads, inconsiderate drivers, hoards of dogs and/or children in hot pursuit… are all great fun, with the right mindset and a capable bike.
-Which brings us back around.
+There are two lenses through which one can view a bike tour; a relaxation lens, or an adventure lens.
+For a tourist seeking relaxation, logistical troubles and unpleasant surprises just aren’t on the agenda, at least not if he can help it.
+The objective is to decompress, stay reasonably comfortable, and to see some part of the world on his own terms.
+The adventurer, on the other hand, sees things differently.
+She takes her comfort and relaxation on the world’s terms- which could mean comfort when the long-lost sun returns to dry clothes that have been wet for days, and relaxation when a scheduled ferry never comes.
+Terrible roads, inconsiderate drivers, hoards of dogs and/or sugar-crazed children in hot pursuit are all part of a greater experience, with the right mindset and a very capable bike.
+The Littleford Expedition is well designed for both varieties of tourists, and anyone in between.

-This little 26 inch tourer is equipped with the Lumatec IQ Cyo headlamp and Schmidt SON hub- which combine to deliver a car-bright beam from the effort it takes to climb ten feet over a mile’s distance.
-What makes more sense than that?
+This little 26 inch tourer is equipped with the Lumatec IQ Cyo headlamp and Schmidt SON hub- which combine to deliver a super bright beam from the energy it takes to climb ten feet over a mile’s distance.
 In addition to the usual Littleford features of integrated racks and overlapping seat stays, this bike also features extra low rear pannier rails for maximum stability and a deep, deep midnight blue paint job with a hand-painted moon.

 Dutch bikes have charm.
 They’re comfortable.
-They tend to be heavy, but the Netherlands are flat… so who minds?
+They tend to be heavy, but Holland is flat… so who minds?
 South Carolina isn’t quite so flat- so this mixte weighs in at a respectable 28 pounds, and is equipped with a Nuvinci Continuously Variable Transmission- which takes the individual gears out of the drive train and replaces them with a smooth and buttery continuum of ratios.
 The frame is equipped with removable front and rear racks and a similarly detachable front basket.
-Gearing and rear brake routing is fully internal.
-Avid BB7 mechanical disc brakes, while not typical of a traditional design, were chosen for their combination of excellent stopping power, simplicity of design, and ease of maintenance.
+Gearing and rear brake routing are both fully internal.
+Avid BB7 mechanical disc brakes, while not typical of a traditional design, were chosen for their combination of wet weather stopping power, simplicity of design, and ease of maintenance.

-My daily ride was due for a revision.
+My daily ride was due for revision.
 It was high time I brought it up to speed with some more current Littleford features.
 I rebuilt the rear rack, updated the horizontal rack struts to mount through the seat stays, and made all of the attachment points on the frame and racks stainless steel.
-I also built an integrated front low-rider rack (not shown) for heavy touring and installed eyelets on the outsides of the fork crown to accommodate a future randoneering style platform/basket rack.
+I also built an integrated front low-rider rack (not shown) for heavy touring and installed eyelets on the outsides of the fork crown to accommodate a future randonneuring style platform rack.
 Later I added a detachable wooden trunk for around town use.
+This is my shop delivery vehicle and full-on touring bike as well as my daily driver.
+It receives no special treatment, and in fact probably takes a little extra abuse for being the boss’s kid, but even with the nicks, scrapes and scratches of a full time job it’s still a rugged looker today.

 In addition to the contest requirements (a security mechanism, fenders, front and rear lighting, reasonable cargo capacity, and the ability to free-stand under load) the Team Littleford entry also featured some proprietary touches.
 As on all Littlefords, both front and rear racks are detachable.
 The front rack sports a platform plus center-pivoting rails for custom Philosophy panniers.
 When unlatched the bags automatically swing outward for easy access.
 The wooden rack platforms were salvaged from a thrift store find; a 1970′s waterski board.
 A hidden latch (below the left rail of the rear rack) opens the hinged rear platform to access a discreet u-lock holster and glove box underneath.